msp301/vimrc/README.md

 fighting my editor.

-My "Dotfiles for Getting Things Done" aim to provide a development setup that doesn't get in the way but provides enough assistence to help get the job done.
+My "Dotfiles for Getting Things Done" aim to provide a development setup that doesn't get in the way but provides enough assistance to help get the job done.

 Setup scripts are provided to get everything up and running ASAP.